jenwit/guides/src/pages/computer-science/interpreters/index.md

 To compare, compilers convert all the source code at once to binary code, then run the binary code.

+The advantage of interpreters over compilers is that you can get instant result and feed back as you write your code.
+However, the compiled program will run much faster and more efficient.

 #### More Information:
 [Matt Adesanya's "A Gentler Introduction to Programming"](https://medium.freecodecamp.org/a-gentler-introduction-to-programming-707453a79ee8) compares compilers and interpreters, and introduces other basic programming concepts.